Is My Horse Telepathic?

 Clear communication: It understands the “language” of training and can engage in a two-way conversation with the rider or handler.

 Willingness and softness: An educated horse offers its movements rather than being forced into them.
-It’s not just obedient—it’s cooperative.
+It’s not just obedient; it’s cooperative.

-If your thinking is not clear then your cues will be unclear also.
-You might find it useful to send a message in your mind to your horse on what you want it to do, and then your physical cues will follow.
+If your thinking is unclear, your cues will also be unclear.
+You might find it helpful to mentally communicate with your horse about what you want it to do, allowing your physical cues to follow.

-Further reading:
+Further Reading

 Clever Hans and his effects: Karl Krall and the origins of experimental parapsychology in Germany